dropbox/hermes/docs/api.rst

 In addition to the authentication header above all ``POST``/``PUT`` requests will be sent as json rather than form data and should include the header ``Content-Type: application/json``

-``PUT`` requests are of note as they are expected to set the state of all mutable fields on a resource.
-This means if you don't specificy all optional fields they will revert to their default values.

 Responses
 ---------